WorldWindLabs/EarthquakeApp/README.md

 1. Introduction
 ---

 This project aims to apply Dr. Friedemann Freund’s theory of earthquake precursor science.
-Dr. Freund's theory states that, as stresses increase during the time leading up to any major earthquake in the Earth’s crust, atomic-scale defects in the mineral grains and along the boundaries between mineral grains become activated.
-These defects are peroxy defects, typically O3Si-OO-SiO3.
-When they break up, they generate electron-hole pairs.
+Dr. Freund's theory states that as stresses in the Earth’s crust increase during the time leading up to a major earthquake, atomic-scale defects in the mineral grains and along the boundaries between mineral grains become activated.
+These are peroxy defects, typically O3Si-OO-SiO3, and when they break up they generate electron-hole pairs.
 While the electrons remain trapped in the broken peroxy bonds, the holes have the remarkable ability to flow out of the stressed rock volume and into the adjacent less-stressed or unstressed rocks, probably following the stress gradient.
-The observations reported in this study indicate that these electronic charge carriers, which are called positive-holes, can propagate over long distances, tens to possibly hundreds of kilometers.
-As they propagate through the Earth’s crust, they represent an electric current, which produces a magnetic field.
-Such positive-hole currents are seldom steady.
+The observations reported in this study indicate that these electronic charge carriers, which are called positive-holes or p-holes for short, can propagate over long distances, potentially hundreds of kilometers.
+As they propagate through the Earth’s crust, they produce an electric current which, in turn produces a magnetic field.
+Such p-hole currents are seldom steady.
 They fluctuate, emitting electromagnetic (EM) waves.
-EM waves in the frequency range above 20 Hz are quickly attenuated in the rocks, but EM waves below 10 Hz can propagate over long distances, and therefore be detected at the surface.
+EM waves in the frequency range above 20 Hz are quickly attenuated in the rocks, but EM waves below 10 Hz can propagate over long distances, and therefore can be detected at the surface.

-This ultimate goal of this project is to observe live anomalous EM field fluctuations and accurately forecast an earthquake within a specified geographical range.
+The ultimate goal of this project is to observe live anomalous EM field fluctuations and accurately forecast an earthquake within a specified geographical range.
 To accomplish this, magnetic field data is collected in Alaska, the most seismically active region in the world.
 First, common magnetic signals are filtered through multiple signal analysis tools to enable observation of the baseline magnetic signal.
 Second, an anomaly detection algorithm is applied to the data, identifying abnormal points in the data that may be indicative of a pending earthquake.
 Then, an algorithm clusters the anomalous points, and then generates features statistically.
  Machine learning algorithms are fed the anomalous features extracted from historical data to build “Earthquake Sensory Precursors” that can be then used to forecast, in real time, future earthquakes.

-A noteworthy feature that comes out of this study is that the EM waves recorded on Kodiak Island exhibit a distinct diurnal pattern with intensity variations from day to day.
-The analysis presented here indicates that, while some of these intensity variations are clearly repetitive and diurnal, there are also anomalies in the intensity variations of the EM waves, which seem to correlate with the build-up of tectonic stresses at the origin point of a seismic event that in a few days’ time could initiate an earthquake.
+A noteworthy feature observed so far is that the EM waves recorded on Kodiak Island exhibit a distinct diurnal pattern with intensity variations from day to day.
+The analysis presented here indicates that, while some of these intensity variations are clearly repetitive and diurnal, there are anomalies in the intensity variations of the EM waves, which seem to correlate with the build-up of tectonic stresses at the origin point of a seismic event that in a few days’ time could initiate an earthquake.

-Working with NASA Ames Research Center (PX), Trillium Learning, and the Kodiak Alaska School District, a small team of NASA interns are applied to analyze and understand magnetic field data being recorded in Alaska to determine whether or not earthquake forecasting can be accomplished through interpretation of magnetic field fluctuations.
+Working with NASA Ames Research Center (PX), Trillium Learning, and the Kodiak Alaska School District, a small team of NASA interns are working to analyze and understand magnetic field data being recorded in Alaska to determine whether or not earthquake forecasting can be accomplished through interpretation of magnetic field fluctuations.

 2. Required Packages
 ---